 Authors

-1 Assistant Professor, Department of Fisheries, Faculty of Agriculture Sciences and Natural Resources, Gonbad Kavous University, Gonbad Kavous, Iran
+1 Corresponding Author, Assistant Prof., Dept. of Fisheries, Faculty of Agriculture and Natural Resources, Gonbad Kavos University, Gonbad Kavos, Iran.

-2 Department of Biology, Faculty of Basic and Engineering, Gonbad Kavous University.
+2 Assistant Prof., Dept. of Biology, Faculty of Basic and Engineering, Gonbad Kavos University, Gonbad Kavos, Iran.

 Abstract